yagipy/althea/README.md

 # Althea
-- Althea is a programming language
+Althea is a programming language providing reference counting with ownership analysis.
+[Here](https://blog.yagipy.me/althea) for more information about this programming language.(Sorry, japanese only)

 ## Setup on Docker
 ```shell